rl1987/trickster.dev/tricksterblog/content/post/extracting-data-from-elasticsearch-api.md

 libraries.
 There are two official options for Python:

 * [elasticsearch-py](https://github.com/elastic/elasticsearch-py) for bridging
-the gap between ES API construct and Python modules.
+the gap between ES API constructs and Python dictionaries.
 * [elasticsearch-dsl-py](https://github.com/elastic/elasticsearch-dsl-py) for a
 higher order API that provides a more convenient way to work with database while not straying too far from the JSON-based API.